Greed (game show): Qualifying round

 Six contestants are asked a question with a numerical answer.
 After all six submit a number, the answer is revealed and the contestant whose numerical guess is farthest from the exact answer is eliminated.
 The remaining contestants are stationed at podiums based upon the proximity of their guess to the correct answer, and the contestant who had the closest guess becomes the team's captain.
 If two or more contestants give the same guess or guesses that are of equal distance from the correct answer, the one who locks in their answer before the other(s) receives the higher ranking.

+Starting with the Super Greed episodes (see below), the qualifying question was eliminated and only five contestants were introduced at the start of each new game, with positions already assigned.

 Question round

 The team attempts to answer a series of eight questions worth successively higher amounts, from $25,000 up to $2,000,000.
 Each of the first four questions has one correct answer to be chosen from several options (four for questions one and two, five for questions three and four).
 The host reads the question and possible answers to one contestant, who has unlimited time to select one of them.
 The captain can either accept that answer or replace it with a different one.
 If the final choice is correct, the team's winnings are increased to the value of that question; the captain can then choose to either quit the game or risk the money on the next question.
 If the captain quits after any of these four questions, the money is split evenly among all five team members.
 Giving or accepting a wrong answer ends the game and forfeits all winnings.
 The team member in the lowest position (farthest from the correct answer when a qualifying question was played) gives the answer to the first question, and each question after that is answered by the member in the next higher position.

 The remaining four questions each have four correct answers to be chosen from several options, starting with six for question five and increasing by one for each question after that.
-The host reveals the category of the upcoming fifth question to the captain and offers a chance to end the game, with the prize money being divided among the remaining players according to their shares.
+Before asking a question, the host reveals its category to the captain and offers a chance to end the game, with the prize money being divided among the remaining players according to their shares.
 If the captain chooses to continue, a "Terminator" round is played prior to the question being asked.
 The captain is given a single "Freebie" lifeline prior to question five and can use it once to eliminate a wrong answer from a question.